auth0-sandbox/verify-ghcs-access/README.md

 look for the green **\<> Code** button and click it.
 Make sure the **Codespaces** tab is selected, and click the green button **Create codespace on main**.
-This will launch Visual Studio Code in a new tab in your browser, and connect it to a Docker container (a virtual computer) running Linux in the cloud.
+This will launch Visual Studio Code in a new tab in your browser, and connect it to a Docker container (a virtual computer) running Linux in the cloud:

 <div style="text-align: center;" /><img src="./.assets/images/github-codespace-launch.png" /></div>